 I actually came to PLM rather by chance.
 Back in 2005, when UGS bought Tecnomatix.
-In the end, however, I had contact with PLM much earlier, without knowing it.
-From 1990 to 1995, there was the SFB 346 "Computer Integrated Design and Manufacturing of Components" at KIT, in which ifab and my doctoral supervisor Prof. Zülch played a significant role.
+But in the end, without knowing it, I had contact with PLM much earlier.
+From 1990 to 1995, there was the KIT's SFB 346 "Computer Integrated Design and Manufacturing of Components"., in which the ifab with my doctoral advisor Prof. Zuelch had some essential shares.
 The foundations for PLM were laid there.
-Many of the technologies that we used at that time were and have been components of PLM systems for a long time afterwards.
-Many of the people involved in SFB 346 are still active in the industry today, and I am always happy when I meet one.
+Many of the technologies we used back then have long been components of PLM systems.
+Many of the people involved in SFB 346 are still active in the industry today, and I'm always happy when I meet one.
 Consequently, I found my way into PLM through SFB 346 - even though it wasn't called PLM back then.

 At STZ-RIM Karlsruhe, you are intensively involved in PLM strategy and process consulting.
-What has changed in your daily work at companies over the last 5-10 years?
-Are you experiencing a shift in the focus of your customers with regard to PLM?
+What has changed in your daily work at the Company in the last 5-10 years changed?
+Are you experiencing a shift in your customers' focus on PLM?